30 Years of Impact

 Lockport Village

-Opened in 1993, the Lockport Village is situated on 20 acres near Joliet, IL.
-The Village is comprised of 18 single-family homes, an administration building, a community and learning center, and a playground.
+Opened in 1993, located on 20 acres near Joliet, IL.
+The Village is comprised of 18 single-family homes, a community and learning center, a playground, and an administrative building.

 Chicago Village